-For actual sufferers of OCD, it can be a debilitating condition and with a seriously detrimental effect on a person's life.
-The irrational obsessive thoughts those with OCD have can cause compulsive, repetitive behaviours which are an attempt to ease the anxiety caused by the person's obsessions.
-If left unchecked, a person's obsessive thoughts can cause increasing levels of disruption to a person's day-to-day life, as they spend more and more time trapped in them.
+For actual sufferers of OCD, it can be a debilitating condition and can have a seriously detrimental effect on a person's life.
+The irrational obsessive thoughts that those with OCD typically experience can cause compulsive, repetitive behaviours which are an attempt to ease the anxiety caused by the person's obsessions.
+If left unchecked, a person's obsessive thoughts can cause increasing levels of disruption to their day-to-day life, as they spend more and more time trapped in them.
 These thoughts are not a reflection of the person, but obsessive interruptions that can become difficult to shake.

-Continuing Priory's series of 5 Top Tips articles, Anna Sagredou, CBT Therapist and Manager for Obsessional Disorders at The Priory Hospital North London, has put together her 5 Top Tips for dealing with OCD.
+Anna Sagredou, Cognitive Behavioural Therapist and Manager for Obsessional Disorders at Priory Hospital North London, has put together her five top tips for dealing with OCD.

 1) If you suffer from unwanted intrusive thoughts, help is out there

 Speak to a professional who can offer guidance regarding your difficulties, and to find out what will be the best treatment.
-Treatment of OCD can be very effective - treatment is not about eliminating anxiety, but learning to tolerate it, whilst still being able to engage with your day to day life.
+Treatment for OCD can be very effective - treatment is not about eliminating anxiety, but learning to tolerate it, whilst still being able to engage with your day-to-day life.

 2) Remember that you are not alone